unicode-org/message-format-wg/spec/syntax.md

    private-use code points (U+E000 through U+F8FF, U+F0000 through U+FFFFD, and
    U+100000 through U+10FFFD), unassigned code points, and other potentially confusing content.

+## Core Concepts

+The purpose of MessageFormat is the allow content to vary at runtime.
+This variation might be due to placing a value into the content or it might be due to selecting a different bit of content based on some data value or it might be due to a combination of the two.

+MessageFormat calls the template for a given formatting operation a _message_.

+The values passed in at runtime (which are to be place into the content or used to select between different content items) are called _external variables_.
+The author of a _message_ can also assign _local variables_, including variables that modify _external variables_.

+Values are operated on using _functions_.
+_Functions_ described by the function registry.
+Some functions are used for _formatting_, that is, preparing a data value for display.
+Other functions are used for _selection_, that is, choosing between different content items.
+Some functions can be used for both.

 ## Messages and their Syntax

 ### Messages